pierre-ollivier/cruncho-nearest-restaurants/README.md

 This project uses your localization and the Google Maps API to find and display the 10 closest restaurants from your current position. \
 This project was made by Pierre Ollivier for [Cruncho](https://cruncho.com). and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Limits
+## Functionalities

+Once the localization is enabled and the request succeed, the application displays 10 restaurants close to your position, ordered by their distance.
+The name, address, rating and indicative price of the restaurant are displayed when they are available. \
+The map on the right is interactive.
+You can zoom in and out, and you can click on the markers to get the name of the restaurant that you selected.

+## API information

-The maximum count of requests allowed by the Google Maps API is 6000 by minute.
+The maximum count of requests allowed by the Google Maps API is 6000 by minute. \
+Note that an API key was generated and put directly inside the code to let you experiment the app.
+You can of course replace it with your own API key.
+Note that the API key may be suspended anytime and without any notice.

 # Frequent issues